 Layer 2 extension between the two physical data centers over the DCI link.

-A maximum latency of 5 ms is supported for VSM-VEM control traffic.
+of 10 ms is supported for VSM-VSM control traffic when deployed across

 For the period of time that the VSM and VEM cannot communicate, the VEM continues to operate with its last known configuration.
 Once the DCI link connectivity is restored and the VSM-VEM communication is reestablished, the system should come back to its previous operational state.
 This mode type is no different than the headless mode of operation within a data center and has the following limitations for the headless VEM:

 No new ports can be brought up on the headless VEM (new VMs coming up or VMs coming up after vMotion).

 Ports shut down because DHCPS/DAI rate limits are not automatically brought up until the VSM reconnects.

 Port security options, such as aging or learning secure MAC addresses and shutting down/recovering from port-security violations, are not available until the VSM reconnects.